SpriteSixis/Prompt-Generator-for-AI-Text-to-Image-Models/README.md

 *(The **New Category** Button in action.)*

+The sidebar offers a range of convenient features to streamline your workflow:

-- **Add Category Button**: Lets you create your own new custom category containers.
+- **New Category Button**: Lets you create your own new custom category containers.
 - **Clear All Button**: Deletes all text from the category containers.
 - **Undo Clear All Button**: Restores text cleared by an accidental click of **Clear All** button due to mouse lag (Lesson learned.)
 - **Save Custom Prompts Button**: Exports your current workspace (words and categories) to an external file.